Honors Program

 • Complete and present an Honors Senior Thesis.

-The Honors Program reserves the right to implement probation and/or dismiss students from Honors who have been found in violation of university policies
+The Honors Program reserves the right to implement probation and/or action plans and/or dismiss students from Honors who have been found in violation of university policies

-Exceptions to Honors Program policies are made at the discretion of Honors Program staff.
+Exceptions to all Honors Program policies are made at the discretion of Honors Program staff.